listr2/listr2/README.md

   // designate your custom internal task-based options that will show as `options` in the task itself public static rendererTaskOptions: never

-  // get tasks to be renderered and options of the renderer from the parent constructor(public tasks: ListrTaskObject<any, typeof MyAmazingRenderer>[], public options: typeof MyAmazingRenderer['rendererOptions']) {}
+  // get tasks to be rendered and options of the renderer from the parent constructor(public tasks: ListrTaskObject<any, typeof MyAmazingRenderer>[], public options: typeof MyAmazingRenderer['rendererOptions']) {}

   // implement custom logic for render functionality